-- 1. Feltwell Fm installation and study area located in National Character Area Profile: 85 The Brecks.
+- 1. Methwold (Breckland) Fm installation and study area located in National Character Area Profile: 85 The Brecks5.
 Area characterised by an open, gently undulating landscape with a low-lying, dry plateau.
 Subtle long slopes lead to alluvial flats containing shallow, meandering wooded river valleys.
 The rivers Little Ouse, Lark and Wissey and their major tributaries arise to the east in the adjoining elevated South Norfolk and High Suffolk Claylands.
 Flow westwards, cutting through the Brecks' dry chalk plateau before flowing out of the NCA into the neighbouring flat expanse of rich peaty Fens and into The Wash.
-Views are often framed by areas of conifer plantation, and vast commercial conifer plantations form a forest landscape, unique in lowland England.
+Views are often framed by areas of conifer plantation. and vast commercial conifer plantations form a forest landscape, unique in lowland England.
 Agricultural land focused on arable production - cereals, sugar beet oilseed rape, and vegetable crops, etc. With large, regular, 18th and 19th century enclosure fields often clearly defined by Scot's pine and beech shelterbelts or neat hawthorn hedges, indicative of large estate enclosure.
-Intensive indoor and outdoor pig and poultry rearing farms are common with processing plants in the area. - Study area bounded by agricultural land mostly under arable cultivation, and existing pig rearing houses at Feltwell Fm to the east.
-There are 13 dwelling houses located to the south east of the study area.
-Warren Energy, an anaerobic digestion plant is located to the east of Feltwell Fm, however this is not associated with Wayland Farms Ltd.
+Intensive indoor and outdoor pig and poultry rearing farms are common with processing plants in the area. - 2.
+Study area bounded by woodland, agricultural land mostly under arable cultivation, and existing pig rearing houses, formerly poultry rearing houses, at Methwold (Breckland) Fm to the north.
+There is an active landfill site to the east, and 13 dwelling houses located north west of the study area.
+Warren Energy, an anaerobic digestion plant is also located to the northwest, however this is not associated with Wayland Farms Ltd.